Cubs fans go crazy after World Series win

 World Series 2016: Cubs vs. Indians

-Addison Russell of the Cubs turns an inning ending double play in the fifth inning in Game 3.
+Addison Russell of the Cubs turns an inning-ending double play in the fifth inning in Game 3.

 World Series 2016: Cubs vs. Indians